grinsteindavid/mvp-wizard-campaign-creation/src/contexts/README.md

 This directory contains React Context providers that manage state throughout the application.
 The contexts are organized into two main categories:

 1. **Wizard Context** - Manages navigation and step progression
-2. **Traffic Source Contexts** - Manage traffic source-specific data and validation
+2. **Data Source Contexts** - Manage data source-specific data and validation

 ## WizardContext